 - by making a trade mark well known in Estonia;

-- by registering it as an European Union trade mark with the European Union Intellectual Property Office (EUIPO).
+- by registering it as a European Union trade mark with the European Union Intellectual Property Office (EUIPO).

-The most popular services were advertising, business management and office functions (10.8%), followed by education, training, entertainment, cultural and sports activities (7%), insurance, financial affairs and real estate affairs (4.2%), scientific and technological services (4.1%) and services for providing food and accommodation (4%).
+The most popular services were advertising, business management and office functions (10.9%), followed by education, training, entertainment, cultural and sports activities (7.9%), insurance, financial affairs and real estate affairs (5.8%), scientific and technological services (5.2%), services for providing food and accommodation (3.7%).

-On 12 October 2020, the Patent Office started offering a new service – an accelerated procedure for trade mark applications.
-An application for an accelerated procedure with reduced data must comply with certain conditions which allow the registration decision to be made in a shorter period of time.
+On 12 October 2020, the Estonian Patent Office started offering a new service – an accelerated procedure for trade mark applications.
+An application for an accelerated procedure must comply with certain conditions which allows the registration decision to be made in a shorter period of time.
 The procedure proved to be very popular among applicants.
 In 2022, 57% of national applications were submitted as an application for an accelerated procedure.
 On average, such applications managed to reach either the registration decision or (in case of problems) the first notification in 8 days, i.e. half as fast as the estimated processing time of 3 to 4 weeks as described on the website.

 Trade marks are published in the Estonian Trade Mark Gazette twice – first, in Part I when the decision on trade mark registration has been made, and second, in Part III after the trade mark has been entered into the register of trade marks and service marks.
 International registrations are published for appeal in Part II of the Gazette.

-Disputes concerning trade marks are resolved in the Industrial Property Board of Appeal, and in court.
-In 2020, 4 oppositions were granted in the Industrial Property Board of Appeal.
+Disputes concerning trade marks are resolved in the Industrial Property Board of Appeals, and in court.
+In 2022, no oppositions were granted in the Industrial Property Board of Appeals.